Government AI Governance Consulting

 Strategic AI Approach

-Agencies must develop a strategic approach to adopting AI aligned with organisational goals and the "enable, engage and evolve" framework.
+Agencies must develop a strategic approach to AI adoption aligned with organisational goals and the "enable, engage and evolve" framework.
+This strategy must support operational objectives while addressing risk management priorities.

 2